-- 7.10.1 Compassionate circumstances include hardship or trauma, for example: - a. a death or serious illness of a close family member - b. a severe disruption to domestic arrangements - c. being a victim of crime - d. an accident. - 7.10.2 Supporting documents for compassionate circumstances may take the form of: - a. the relevant section of the prescribed form, completed by a Student Engagement Unit counsellor who had prior knowledge of the student and their circumstances - b. the prescribed form, or a medical certificate, or a letter on letterhead signed by a medical practitioner, health practitioner or approved specialist (as defined in the General Definitions), certifying that the student was unfit to participate on medical grounds.
-Documents completed by other health professionals will not be accepted. - c. a letter from a person qualified to assess and support the application, for example a counsellor - d. a death notice or certificate from a funeral director. - 7.10.3 Supporting documents signed by a relative or friend of the student will not be accepted.
+7.10.1 Compassionate circumstances include hardship or trauma, for example:

+- a. a death or serious illness of a close family member - b. a severe disruption to domestic arrangements - c. being a victim of crime - d. an accident. - 7.10.2 Supporting documents for compassionate circumstances may take the form of: - a. the relevant section of the prescribed form, completed by a Student Engagement Unit counsellor who had prior knowledge of the student and their circumstances - b. a medical certificate that complies with the definition set out in the General Definitions section of this manual - c. a letter from a person qualified to assess and support the application, for example a counsellor - d. a death notice or certificate from a funeral director. - 7.10.3 Supporting documents signed by a relative or friend of the student will not be accepted.